TOLOSAT/gravimetry-payload/README.md

 # ==== Some information for coders and nerds ====
-To calculate geopotential values and to describe satellite trajectories, this python tool uses the spherical coordinates system :
+To calculate geopotential values and to describe satellite trajectories, this python tool uses the spherical coordinates system:

 	r = radius in km ; [0, inf()]
 	theta = inclination from the z axis in radians; [0, pi]